 Once knowing the process information and the standard product behavior on the plant-floor, it is possible to perform in a more efficient way the diagnostic of atypical events that must be stored and/or transmitted to other systems throughout the informational hierarchy.
-A preliminary analysis of data is performed after capture just to verify if it belongs to an atypical sequence.
-If not the data can be discarded, otherwise it is stored in the historical bases for posterior use in analyses and tracing processes.
+A preliminary analysis of data is performed after capture just to verify if it belongs to a atypical sequence.
+If not the data can be discarded, otherwise it is stored in the historical bases for posterior use in analyzes and tracing processes.

-4.1.
-Mapping the manufacturing information trough Petri Net
+4.1 Mapping the Manufacturing Information Trough Petri Net

 Petri Nets (PNs) have a quite useful expressive power for modeling (graphically or mathematically) the manufacturing process, as well as a great capacity to formally verify the properties of the modeled system.
+Figure 6 presents a Petri Net representation.
 These PNs characteristic facilitates the transformations of such process in computable routines that assist in the analysis task of the productive processes.